Fast track process and costs

 The questionnaire will also ask you if you wish to settle the claim through a court hearing or if you will try to settle the claim with your debtor through a mediator.
 In most cases, mediation is strongly encouraged, after which the court will put your case on hold for one month.
 If during this time a settlement cannot be reached, then the court will extend the case for another month.
 However, additional fees will be charged.

 If the judge decides that a court hearing is needed, then the judge will send a ‘notice of allocation’ including information on the next proceeding steps.
-The judge may also request additional information that support your case.
+The judge may also request additional information that supports your case.

 The pre-trial checklist